fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4a.md

 Before we move into the topic of testing, we will modify the structure of our project to adhere to Node.js best practices.

-After making the changes to the directory structure of our project, we end up with the following structure:
+Once we make the changes to the directory structure of our project, we will end up with the following structure:

 ```bash
 ├── index.js